Console war: Background and etymology

-Sega versus Nintendo
+Nintendo versus Sega

 While not the only console war, the rivalry between Sega and Nintendo for dominance of the North American video game market in the late 1980s and early 1990s is generally the most visible example of a console war.
 It established the use of aggressive marketing and advertising tactics by each company to try to gain control of the marketplace, and ended around 1995 when a new player, Sony, entered and disrupted the console space.

 Background

 The United States video game industry suffered a severe market crash in 1983 from numerous factors which led to a larger market recession and increasing popularity of personal computers as a video game platform.
 A key contributing factor to the crash was the loss of publishing control for console games.
 Early success by some of the first third-party developers like Activision for the Atari VCS console led to venture capitalists bringing in teams of inexperienced programmers to try to capture the same success, but only managed to flood the market with poor quality games, which made it difficult for good quality games to sell.
 The video game crash impacted other factors in the industry that were already in decline, such as video game arcades.

-In Japan, Nintendo had released its Famicom (Family Computer) console in 1983, one of the first consoles of the third generation or the "8-bit" generation.
+In Japan, Nintendo had released its Famicom (Family Computer) console in 1983, one of the first consoles of the third generation.
 Japan did not have a similar third-party development system in place, and Nintendo maintained control on the manufacturing of game cartridges for the Famicom using a licensing model to limit which third-party games were published on it.
-The Famicom did launch with a technical fault that Nintendo scrambled to fix, but by the end of 1984, the Famicom was the best-selling console in Japan.
 Nintendo looked to release the unit in the United States, but recognized that the market was still struggling from the 1983 crash.
 Nintendo took several steps to redesign the Famicom prior to a United States launch.
 It was made to look like a VCR unit rather than a console, and was given the name the "Nintendo Entertainment System" to distance it from being a video game console.
 Further, Nintendo added a special 10NES lockout system that worked as a lock-and-key system with game cartridges to further prevent unauthorized games from being published for the system and avoid the loss of publishing control that had caused the 1983 crash.
 The NES revitalized the U.S. video game industry and established Nintendo as the dominant name in video game consoles over Atari.
 In lifetime sales, the NES had sold nearly 62 million units worldwide, with 34 million in North America.